cmacmackin/flogging/README.md

 ##To Do

 - Make thread-safe
+- Make IO asynchronous
 - Make useful for SIMD parallel programming architectures
+- Allow user to ask to print directly to the IO unit(s)
 - Allow user to specify a custom format for log messages